• Home

 • Neurodevelopmental Approaches: Sensory integration, occupational therapy collaboration, motor skills support, and body-based interventions

-• We also provide training on any other topic your organization needs support with related to neurodevelopmental disabilities, complex trauma, or specialized clinical populations.
+• Custom Topics: We also offer training on any topic related to neurodevelopmental disabilities, complex trauma, or specialized clinical populations — tailored to your organization's needs

 Request Training

-• Share effective treatment planning and intervention adaptation
+• Share effective treatment planning strategies and intervention adaptations

-Format: 60 minutes monthly on the 4th Friday via Zoom; Free
+60 minutes monthly on the 4th Friday via Zoom.
+Free to attend.

 Find additional FASD Collaborative Professional SIGS here.